-What is Vocal Fry and What Does it Sound Like?
+What Is Vocal Fry and What Does It Sound Like?

 Vocal Fry: is there a place for it?
 Why or why not?
 In what circumstances is vocal fry desirable and when is it particularly undesirable?
-Looking forward to hearing the good, the bad and the ugly on this subject.
+Looking forward to hearing the good, the bad, and the ugly on this subject.
 I’m writing an article and am happy to include you as a source.
 Thanks in advance!

 What is Vocal Fry?

-Physically speaking, vocal fry is the shortening of vocal folds so they close completely and pop back open to produce a frying or sizzling sound.
+Physically speaking, vocal fry is the shortening of vocal folds so that they close completely and pop back open to produce a frying or sizzling sound.

 Below are some responses I received on Facebook about what vocal fry is:

 It’s a bad speaking technique, which can become chronic and lead to vocal dysfunction and damage.
 It could hopefully be healed by vocal rest and retraining, sort of like physiotherapy for the voice.
 In extreme cases if it causes scarring of the vocal tissue it might require surgery to repair.Jocelyn Rasmussen